gottesmm/swift-evolution/proposals/nnnn-region-based-isolation.md

   }
   ```

-* **Function Argument and Non-Isolated**.
+* **Function Argument and Disconnected**.
 Merging a function argument region and
-  a non-isolated region results in one larger functiona rgument region
+  a disconnected region results in one larger functiona rgument region
   containing the union of the two regions:

   ```swift